ibrahimalkurdi/ramadan_alarm_linux_appliation/README.md

 XX XX * * * <%directory%>/ramadan_alarmer.sh sunset
 ```

-After running the script, the script fetch the current time on the local machine and compare it with the one which maches the same current date and once it matches, it execute the command which will adjust the speakers volume and run ATHAN audio file.
+After running the script, the script fetch the current time on the local machine and compare it with the one which maches the same current date.
+And once it matches, it execute the command which will adjust the speakers volume and run ATHAN audio file.